Cubicibuc’s generalised FRAND Model enables users to independently assess economic value of asserted portfolios.

 - To ensure any counter offer made can be justified as FRAND (within the assumptions held)

-- To build an overall view of the royalty stack of the alleged infringing product.
+- To build an overall view of the technology stack and royalty stack of the alleged infringing product.

 Recent court judgements in both US and Europe demonstrate there is an acceptance that a Top-down approach to determine damages / FRAND rates is an appropriate and viable approach.

 Cubicibuc has developed a generalised “Top-down” licensing model which can be used by licensors and licensees alike to explore scenarios and build a FRAND compliant royalty analysis:

 Our flexible model allows for scenarios to be built and tested.
 Sensitivity analysis around the available modifiers allow stakeholders to explore the potential risks associated with particular assumptions.

 In addition, we combine data-points available from third party reports and from public judgements on landscape sizes, and FRAND royalty rates, such as:

 - The Hon.
 Mr Justice Birss of UK High Court in Unwired Planet vs Huawei Technologies, and